amkilar/GERONIMO/README.md

 ### 2) Adjust `config.yaml` file
 Please adjust the analysis specifications, as on the following example:

-> - CPU: 8 (specify the number of available CPUs (half of them will be used for covariance model building)
+> - CPU: <number> (specify the number of available CPUs (half of them will be used for covariance model building)
 > - database: '<DATABASE_QUERY> [Organism]' (in case of difficulities with defining the database query please follow instructions below)
 > - models_to_build: ["<NAME>"] (here specify the names of alignment/s in `.stk` format that you want to build)
 > - models: ["<NAME>", "<NAME>"] (here specify the names of models that should be used to perform analysis)
-> - extract_genomic_region-length:  "200" (here you can specify how long the upstream genomic region should be extracted)
+> - extract_genomic_region-length:  <number> (here you can specify how long the upstream genomic region should be extracted; tested for 200)

   > *Keep in mind, that the covariance models and alignments must be present in the respective GERONIMO folders.*